arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-10-25-interview-maryn-mckenna-author-of-big-chicken.md

 I never had really been aware of antibiotic resistance outside the confines of hospitals and learning about the impact of community MRSA, and how widely it had spread, was really shocking to me.
 That happened to be the same year that a pair of influential papers were published.
 They said explicitly that the **toll of MRSA year-to-year was beyond the toll of HIV in the United States.**

 <img src="/img/scientistresearch.jpeg" width="100%"/>

+> _“There is nothing else and never will be anything else like antibiotics.
+They are precious to medicine and we should protect them.”_

 HIV had been such a touchstone for infectious disease public health for so long.
 I found that really shocking, so that really led to my book, “[**Superbug**](//marynmckenna.com/books/superbug/)”, which is my chronicle of the emergence of antibiotic resistance using the lens of MRSA to explain where antibiotic resistance just came from, what social practices furthered it, and _why_ we're in such trouble.